Last update: 2022-07-18

 poster

-tl;dr: an optimized technique to publish differentially private
+tl;dr: an optimal technique to publish differentially private statistics on

 (PDF,